RahmadFani/flutter_bloc_started/README.md

-# Flutter starter template with bloc
+# Flutter starter template with bloc (NOT UPDATED MORE)

 Example application flutter template with bloc